jcolag/entropy-arbitrage/2024-09-19-first-duty.md

  > **SITO**: No. Yes.

-You probably won't recognize [Shannon Fill](https://en.wikipedia.org/wiki/Shannon_Fill) except for this role.
+You probably won't recognize {% wiki Shannon_Fill|Shannon Fill|en %} except for this role.
 While she made a few contemporary appearances, she'll show up again in the back half of the final season---shortly before Wesley's own swan song[^1]---and revisits her character in the aforementioned **Lower Decks** flashback set around the time of this episode.

 [^1]:  I mean, except for the fact that modern *Star Trek* seems to think that we craved more of the character, and so crams him into random shows that would work far better without some smug, all-powerful being explaining why he can't fix things himself.

  > **LOCARNO**: As we entered Titan's gravitational sphere, I gave the signal to tighten up and move into a diamond slot formation.
 Remaining in the diamond formation, we executed a low apogee turn around Titan then began a z-plus twenty-five degree climb in preparation for a Yeager loop.
 Approximately nine seconds later, Cadet Albert's ship collided with Cadet Hajar's.
 We had less than two seconds to activate our emergency transporters and beam to the evac stations at Mimas.
 Everyone made it except Josh.

-We discussed [Chuck Yeager](https://en.wikipedia.org/wiki/Chuck_Yeager) about two months ago while discussing [*New Ground*]({% post_url 2024-07-18-new-ground %}), this episode suggesting that his breaking the sound barrier inspired this loop stunt, somehow.
+We discussed {% wiki Chuck_Yeager|Chuck Yeager|en %} about two months ago while discussing [*New Ground*]({% post_url 2024-07-18-new-ground %}), this episode suggesting that his breaking the sound barrier inspired this loop stunt, somehow.

  > **HAJAR**: We had discussed changing our approach after I filed the flight plan.
 The final decision was made en route to Saturn.
 I didn't consider it significant enough to mention here.
 I apologize for the confusion, sir.
 I should have been more precise.